 How can I tell my other children about their brother or sister’s condition?

 Many parents worry about how they can share their child’s diagnosis with siblings.
 You will probably be worried about how they will react.
 You may want to protect them from the truth.
 You might not feel emotionally strong enough to say the words you need to, or worry about crying in front of your children.
 You may be concerned about using the right words to describe what is happening to their brother or sister.

-Being truthful may be difficult, but it can save a lot of pain and misunderstanding in the future.
+Being completely open may be difficult, but it can help prevent misunderstanding in the future.
 It also builds the trust between you and your children.

 You might not always know the answers to questions your children ask.
 But it’s ok to be honest and say you don’t know.